-The Lions finished the season series 2-1-0 against the Impact but the one loss seems to more than cancel out the two wins — two of only seven times Orlando has collected all three points this season.
+The Lions finished the season series 2-1-0 against the Impact, but the one loss seems to more than cancel out the two wins — two of only seven times Orlando has collected all three points this season.

 In the end, it didn’t matter that the Lions held the ball for 66.8% of the game (74.2% of the second half).
-It didn’t matter that Orlando (7-11-14, 35 points) out-shot the Impact 22-4.
+It didn’t matter that Orlando (7-11-14, 35 points) out-shot the Impact, 22-4.
 It didn’t matter that City won more duels, passed more accurately, or had 12 corners to Montreal’s one.
 All that matters is that it’s another loss for the lads in purple, and this one hurts more than all the others because it puts a finality to even the faintest glimmer of postseason hopes.

 “In my opinion we did everything other than finish our chances,” said Head Coach Jason Kreis after the match.
 “And if we’d have finished one of our chances, I think the game would have been much different.”

 Oduro’s one moment of magic was all that Montreal (11-10-11, 44 points) wanted.
 And Impact Head Coach Mauro Biello even acknowledged after the game that he’d have been satisfied with a single point in a 0-0 draw.
-But he did get that moment of magic – on his team’s only shot on target of the game, no less – and he has to feel like he’s sneaking out of Orlando having committed the great train robbery.
+But he did get that moment – on his team’s only shot on target of the game, no less – and he has to feel like he’s sneaking out of Orlando having committed the great train robbery.

 Give credit to Montreal.
-The Impact came in with the bus already parked and their game plan worked to perfection, as the Lions missed the target, rushed shots, or hit Bush squarely with only a couple of exceptions.
-Only two denied first-half appeals for penalty kicks could have made a difference but neither was awarded.
+The Impact came in with the bus already parked and their game plan worked to perfection, as the Lions missed the target, rushed shots, or hit Bush squarely, with only a couple of exceptions.
+Only two denied first-half appeals for penalty kicks could have made a difference, but neither was awarded.
 Even without those, you’d have to think the Lions generated sufficient chances to bulge the net at least once or twice.
 They didn’t.

 Neither team did much through a sleepy first half.
 Montreal was content to give Orlando City possession, which the Lions were happy to take, holding the ball 62.2% of the first half to the Impact’s 37.8%.
-To Orlando’s credit, there weren’t a lot of turnovers leading to dangerous counters, but the Lions also failed to threaten goal much, finishing with three shots and none on target.
+To Orlando’s credit, there weren’t a lot of turnovers leading to dangerous counters, but the Lions also failed to threaten goal much, finishing with three first-half shots and none on target.